Dear Chap Nation:

 Please see the Residential Life guide on the LCU website for further information.
 The Residential Life Office is located on the second floor of the SUB and can be reached by calling 806.720.7507.

 Students are advised “hazing” is a crime in the State of Texas.
 The university does not condone or allow hazing and will sanction students allowing, condoning, or participating in hazing or other dangerous acts.
 Students are responsible to know and comply with the law against hazing in its entirety.
-(This section has been directly copied from the Texas Law Handbook including Penal Code and Code of Criminal Procedure.
-Chapter 51 section 51.936 & Chapter 37, Sub chapter F. Hazing, sections 37.151 through 37.157.)
+(This section has been directly copied from the Texas Education Code.
+Chapter 51 Section 51.936 & Chapter 37.151 through 37.157.

 In this Sub chapter: